josephsl/wintenApps/addoninternals.md

 In NVDA Add-on Internals: Windows App Essentials, we'll look at how this add-on came about, how it works, its development, and go over recommendations from the add-on author (me) regarding accessibility practices.
 You'll also glimpse how UI Automation works at a high level, how features start out as an add-on component and end up as an NVDA feature and so on.

-To download the add-on, visit NV Access add-on store (introduced in NVDA 2023.2).
+To download the add-on, visit NV Access add-on store.
 The source code for this add-on can be found at https://github.com/josephsl/wintenApps.
 As Windows (10 and later, more so for Windows 11) and universal apps are UI Automation universes, it is essential that you know some things about UIA, which are covered later.

 Disclaimer: Despite the article text and knowledge that's contained within, I (Joseph Lee, the add-on author) do not work for NV Access nor Microsoft.

 Note: some of the features described may change as Windows and NVDA development progresses.
-As of March 2025 revision, features from NVDA 2024.4.2 and 2025.1 preview releases and recent Windows Insider Preview builds are documented for reference purposes.
+As of April 2025 revision, features from NVDA 2025.1 preview and recent Windows Insider Preview builds are documented for reference purposes.
 Also, when refering to Windows releases (in particularly, Windows 10 feature updates), release Id (YYMM/YYHn) is used instead of using marketing label unless specified (for example, 1709 instead of Fall Creators Update, or 20H2 instead of 2009).
 To account for Windows 11, releases will be denoted as "Windows release YYMM/YYHn" e.g. Windows 10 21H1 for Windows 10 May 2021 Update or Windows 11 24H2 for Windows 11 2024 Update.

 Copyright: Microsoft Windows, Windows API, UI Automation, Microsoft Edge, Universal Windows Platform (UWP) and related technologies are copyright Microsoft Corporation.
 NVDA is copyright NV Access.
 Windows App Essentials add-on is copyright 2015-2025 Joseph Lee and contributors, released under GPL 2.